RuiminHuang/DSTransNet/logs/README.md

 * For training:

-Training logs, TensorBoard logs, and pre-training weights are saved in path logs/DSTransNet/train.
+Train logs, TensorBoard logs, and pre-trained weights are saved in path: logs/DSTransNet/train.

 * For testing:

-Test logs, TensorBoard logs, and test results are saved in path logs/DSTransNet/test.
+Test logs, TensorBoard logs, and test results are saved in path: logs/DSTransNet/test.